What to do if you get lost hiking

 Here’s a few tips

-- Be aware it can take a considerable time for rescuers to reach you so your priority is to remain warm and dry.
+- It can take time for rescuers to reach you, so your priority is to find or build a shelter to keep warm and dry.
+Remember to remain visible.